Real holomorphic curves and invariant global surfaces of section: Properties of invariant finite energy spheres

 In the absence of symmetry, transversality results and Fredholm index computations of somewhere injective finite energy spheres are discussed in various articles, see \cite{Dra04,Bou02, Bou06,Wen14}.
 It is well known that these arguments are easily modified to prove the following statements.
+Note that the Fredholm index of $\tilde u_I$ is derived from that of the associated invariant finite energy plane $\tilde u$ by taking half of the constant term in the index formula of $\tilde u$ and replacing the Conley-Zehnder index of symmetric periodic orbits by the Robbin-Salamon index of the corresponding half-chords.